trietsch/xbar/README.md

 1. For the modules below, you need to install some Python dependencies: `pip install timeago python-dateutil requests azure-devops`
 1. In order to use a module, copy the template config (found in `config/<module-name>.template`) to a `.ini` file (`config/<module-name>.ini`), e.g.: `cp config/bitbucket-config.template config/bitbucket-config.ini`. **Important**, ensure that you've set the path to the python binary as part of the config file.

+## Update 10-02-2020
+1. Remove the `.` of each script you want to enable in `scripts`
+1. Install `azure-devops` with `pip` if you want to use the Azure Devops module
+1. Add the `[python]` section with the path to the Python binary in each `.ini` file you already created
+1. Create an `azure_devops-config.ini` file if you want to to use that module

 ## Modules
 ### Gitlab
 Integrates with (multiple) Gitlab hosts and shows the status like CCMenu does.
 At the moment, Gitlab does not offer a `cc.xml` that Jenkins does, so this is a workaround.